austinvhuang/openmemex/README.md

 # OpenMemex

-*ATTENTION CONSERVATION NOTICE - this is an early stage project and is not recommended for use other than by contributing developers*

 OpenMemex is an open source, local-first knowledge integration platform (aka "second brain" or "knowledge garden") optimized for automation (including caching and indexing of content) as well as enabling neural network machine learning integrations.

 ## What is OpenMemex for?